CameronSamuels/keycode/README.md

     case 32: alert('spacebar'); //show spacebar if spacebar key was pressed
     default: alert('other key'); //show other key if none of the above }
   alert('Ctrl Key: ' + e.ctrlKey); //show if the ctrl key was pressed.
-Also other modifiers can be e.altKey; e.shiftKey; e.metaKey;
+Try other modifiers too }
-}
 ```
 ## Apps
 I offer a [Chrome extension](https://goo.gl/eQfc6p) for easily checking keycodes without having to search or open a new tab.
-Soon I will work on an Android and iOS app.
-Other platforms may come, including a Firefox and Opera extension, and possibly a Windows app.
-You can also add the page to your homescreen on your mobile device.
+You can also add the page to your homescreen on your device.

 ## Contributing
 If you want to contribute, you may fork this repo, and submit a pull request (PR).